Pharyngeal slit: Evolution of pharyngeal slits

 Comparative developmental and genetic studies of these pharyngeal structures between hemichordates and urochordates have brought about important insights regarding the evolution of the deuterostome body plan.
-Comparative molecular biology has revealed that the Pax1/9 genes (which encode for transcription factors) are expressed in similar patterns between hemichordates and urochordates; In vertebrates, Pax 1 and Pax 9 are expressed in the pharyngeal pouches and are important for thymus development. applying excess retinoic acid (excess retinoic acid in vertebrates results in pharyngeal abnormalities) leads to the absence of gill slits in developing Amphioxus, suggesting that retinoic acid may act through the same mechanism in vertebrates and amphioxus.
+Comparative molecular biology has revealed that the Pax 1 and Pax 9 genes (which encode for transcription factors) are expressed in similar patterns between hemichordates and urochordates.
+In vertebrates, Pax 1 and Pax 9 are expressed in the pharyngeal pouches and are important for thymus development.
+Applying excess retinoic acid (excess retinoic acid in vertebrates results in pharyngeal abnormalities) leads to the absence of gill slits in developing amphioxi, suggesting that retinoic acid may act through the same mechanism in vertebrates and amphioxi.
 These studies indicate that the pharyngeal slits found in hemichordates and chordates are indeed homologous in a molecular sense.